-The full guidance on ICPs can be found here.
+The initial guidance on ICPs can be found here.

-From July 2022 ICSs will have an ICB Chair (taking over from existing ICS Independent Chairs) and an ICB CEO (taking over from existing ICS Executive Leads).
-Recruitment is under way for these roles, and many of the ICB Chair designates have already been selected.
+From 1 July 2022 ICSs will have an ICB Chair (taking over from existing ICS Independent Chairs) and an ICB CEO (taking over from existing ICS Executive Leads).
 In quite a few cases the ICB designate chair is the same person as the existing ICS chair.

-A full list of current ICS Chairs and ICS Executive Leads, as well as ICB Chair Designates and ICB CEO Designates can be found here.
+A full list of ICB Chair Designates and ICB CEO Designates can be found here.

 In terms of the Chair for the Integrated Care Partnerships, this has been left up to the ICB and LAs.
 Two options are suggested by guidance:

 - They can either jointly select a Partnership Chair or;